 There's no surefire or one-size-fits-all solution to protecting your metadata.
 It depends, as with most things on this site, on what you're using and who you're trying to hide from.
 It's safe to assume that any digital action creates metadata, so if your threat level is high enough, don't trust any digital medium.
 This is one reason that Edward Snowden chose to deliver his documents in person.
 However, if it is safe or necessary to use digital communications, there are two general methods of handling metadata: ephemeral and obfuscation.

 Ephemeral metadata refers to metadata that is not logged and therefore - in theory - goes away after a certain period of time.
 For example, reputable VPN providers and messengers delete metadata very quickly and only use it as needed to make the service work.
 This is desirable but should not always be trusted.
-For example, a sophisticated enough adversary can watch your traffic in real time and record the metadata before it even goes to the service provider or log the metadata the provider collectes before it disappears.
+For example, a sophisticated enough adversary can watch your traffic in real time and record the metadata before it even goes to the service provider or log the metadata the provider collects before it disappears.
 This is unlikely unless your threat level is very high, but it is possible.
-Instead, ephemeral metadata should be used in conjuction with obfuscation of metadata.
+Instead, ephemeral metadata should be used in conjunction with obfuscation of metadata.

 Obfuscation of metadata refers to metadata that has been changed to give off false or misleading information.
 A good example is using a VPN or Tor browser to access a website: the website now thinks your IP address is that of the VPN provider or exit node.
 However, this is actually much trickier than it first appears and requires a more expanded knowledge of the types of metadata collected.
 For example, some apps and sites might collect your MAC address.
 On computers these are fairly easy to randomize and manipulate.
 On phones, not so much.
 So even if you use a VPN on your phone, your phone's IMEI - a unique number that can't be changed similar to a serial number or MAC address - is often still be collected by multiple apps, thereby identifying your phone across each service.
 This is one reason I encourage using your phone as little as possible.
 You also have to consider other permanent identifiers, such as usernames.
 If two usernames are repeatedly communicating with each other on a service, even if the IP and content change that log of communication can still be revealing.
 This is where ephemeral metadata comes back into the picture: a service that doesn't keep logs won't have records of two services communicating.
 Again, this is all very complicated and requires a lot of thought.